willemolding/CarteZcash/README.md

 One of the early goals for the project was to be able to integrate with the existing Zcash ecosystem wallets and tools.
 This also proved a bit tricky due to hard-coded network parameters.
 Getting a wallet to work requires some minor changes around checkpointing to remove hard-coded historical blocks.
 The wallet also had to be configured to include spends to pay the miner fees as they are not required for CarteZcash.

-Integrating with the [Zingo](https://github.com/zingolabs/zingolib) CLI wallet proved pretty straightforward although some issues still remain around observing shielded pool balances.
+Integrating with the [Zingo](https://github.com/zingolabs/zingolib) CLI wallet proved pretty straightforward and othere wallets can be modified in the future.

 ## Future Work